 We mitigate our credit risk relating to counter-parties of our derivatives through a variety of techniques, including transacting with multiple, high-quality financial institutions, thereby limiting our exposure to individual counter-parties and by entering into International Swaps and Derivatives Association, Inc. ("ISDA") Master Agreements, which include provisions for a legally enforceable master netting agreement, with almost all of our derivative counter-parties.
 The terms of the ISDA agreements may also include credit support requirements, cross default provisions, termination events, or set-off provisions.
-Legally enforceable master netting agreements reduce credit risk by providing protection in bankruptcy in certain circumstances and generally permitting the closeout and netting of transactions with the same counter-party upon the occurrence of certain events.
+Legally enforceable master netting agreements reduces and generally permitting the closeout and netting of transactions with the same counter-party upon the occurrence of certain events.